ONEUI8/UY-Scuti/README_EN.md

 <br>
 <br>

-## HyperOS Modification Tutorial (Tested)
+**HyperOS Modification Tutorial**

-1. Create a new working domain and select it immediately.
+1. **Create a new workspace** and select it immediately.
-2. Move the ROM package or partition files into the working domain directory; you need to extract them once.
+2. **Move the ROM package or partition image files** into the workspace directory, then perform an initial extraction.
-3. Use simple recognition to automatically filter out SUPER sub-partitions, but before using this function, ensure that all IMG format files have been extracted, and then use all extraction to further extract the contents of the partition files.
-4. Use one-click modification.
-Note: If you want to use a modified APK that retains the original signature, you must use the modification that removes unsigned verification; otherwise, it will not load on Android 13 (due to Google's changes).
-If you want to boot correctly on Xiaomi 14 and later models, you must remove AVB2.0 verification.
-Before removal, extract the vbmeta-related IMG, including all related keywords.
+3. **Use the “Quick Detect” feature** to auto-filter out the SUPER sub-partition.

+   * Before running this, make sure all `.img` files have been extracted.
+   * Then use “Extract All” to fully unpack the contents of each partition file.
+4. **Run the one-click modifier**.

+   * If you need to modify APKs **while preserving their original signatures**, you must choose the “Remove Unsigned-Verification” option—otherwise on Android 13 they won’t load due to Google’s changes.
+   * To boot correctly on Xiaomi 14 and newer devices, you must remove AVB 2.0 verification.
+Before doing so, extract all `vbmeta`-related `.img` files (i.e. those whose names contain “vbmeta”).
-5. Pack all extracted partition files; the packing file system depends on your kernel.
+5. **Re-package all extracted partition files**—the filesystem format depends on your kernel.
-6. Move the packed sub-partitions into the selected working domain's Extracted-files/super directory.
+6. **Move the re-packed sub-partitions** into `Extracted-files/super` within your selected workspace.
-7. Use the SUPER packing function, ensuring the packed dynamic partition is consistent with your device; the size will be automatically calculated based on prompts.
+7. **Use the SUPER pack function**, ensuring that the dynamic partitions match your device; sizes will be calculated automatically—follow the on-screen prompts.
-8. Move the packed SUPER partition to the selected working domain's Ready-to-flash/images directory.
-Note that "simple recognition" has automatically moved other partitions to this location!
+8. **Move the newly packed SUPER partition** into `Ready-to-flash/images` in your workspace (note: “Quick Detect” will have already relocated the other partitions).
-9. Use the Fastboot(d) packing function to complete the modification of the ROM.
+9. **Use the Fastboot(d) pack function**—your modified ROM is now ready to flash.

-## OneUI Modification Tutorial (Untested)
+---

+**One UI Modification Tutorial**

-1. Create a new working domain and select it immediately.
+1. **Create a new workspace** and select it immediately.
-2. Move the ROM package or partition files into the working domain directory; you need to extract them once.
+2. **Move the ROM package or partition image files** into the workspace directory, then perform an initial extraction.
-3. Use simple recognition to automatically filter out SUPER sub-partitions, but before using this function, ensure that all IMG format files have been extracted, and then use all extraction to further extract the contents of the partition files.
-4. Use one-click modification.
-Note: If you want to use a modified APK that retains the original signature, you must use the modification that removes unsigned verification; otherwise, it will not load on Android 13 (due to Google's changes).
-Before removal, extract the vbmeta-related IMG; removing vbmeta verification is necessary.
+3. **Use the “Quick Detect” feature** to auto-filter out the SUPER sub-partition.

+   * Ensure all `.img` files are extracted before running this.
+   * Then use “Extract All” to fully unpack each partition.
+4. **Run the one-click modifier**.

+   * To keep APKs signed with their original certificates, select “Remove Unsigned-Verification”—otherwise on Android 13 they won’t load.
+   * Before removing vbmeta verification, extract all `vbmeta` `.img` files.
-5. Pack all extracted partition files; the packing file system depends on your kernel.
+5. **Re-package all extracted partitions**—filesystem depends on your kernel.
-6. Move the packed sub-partitions into the selected working domain's Extracted-files/super directory.
+6. **Move the re-packed sub-partitions** into `Extracted-files/super` in your workspace.
-7. Use the SUPER packing function; for Samsung devices, the packed SUPER partition file must maintain the same size as the official version.
+7. **Use the SUPER pack function**—for Samsung devices, the packed SUPER partition must remain the same size as the official image.
-8. Move the packed SUPER partition to the selected working domain's Ready-to-flash/images directory.
-Note that "simple recognition" has automatically moved other partitions to this location!
+8. **Move the packed SUPER partition** into `Ready-to-flash/images` (the other partitions will have been auto-moved).
-9. Use the Odin ROM packing function to complete the modification of the Samsung ROM, but whether it can boot needs to be tested.
+9. **Use the Odin ROM pack function**—the modified Samsung ROM is built, though you’ll need to test whether it boots successfully.

+---

+**ColorOS Modification Tutorial**

+1. **Create a new workspace** and select it immediately.
+2. **Move the ROM package or partition image files** into the workspace directory, then perform an initial extraction.
+3. **Use the “Quick Detect” feature** to auto-filter out the SUPER sub-partition.

+   * Make sure all `.img` files are extracted first.
+   * Then run “Extract All” to unpack every partition.
+4. **Run the one-click modifier**.

+   * To preserve original APK signatures, choose “Remove Unsigned-Verification”—without this, APKs won’t load on Android 13.
+   * Extract all `vbmeta` `.img` files before removing vbmeta verification.
+5. **Re-package all extracted partitions**—filesystem format depends on your kernel.
+6. **Move the re-packed sub-partitions** into `Extracted-files/super` in your workspace.
+7. **Use the SUPER pack function**.
+8. **Move the packed SUPER partition** into `Ready-to-flash/images` (other partitions have been auto-moved).
+9. **Use the Odin ROM pack function**—your modified ColorOS ROM is complete; boot success must be verified by testing.

 <br><br><br>